|

 To be fair, I've just been listening to the one song Forest sent me over and over in preparation for the NKCC III songwriter circle we'll be doing together.
 I cannot get this incredible tune out of my head.
 Come to the show and see it go down.
 Support Forest and buy the CD.
 UPDATE: Forest gave me a copy of the record at the show, and the whole thing is incredible.

-Peter Gabriel has made some incredible music over the years, starting with his tenure at the helm of prog rock supergroup Genesis.
-His material from the 80s (unlike some others...) is no exception.
-I've been learning a version of In Your Eyes, and it got me back into listening to this whole stellar album.
+Peter Gabriel has made some incredible music over the years, starting with his tenure at the helm of prog-rock supergroup Genesis.
+His material from the 80's (unlike some others...) is no exception.
+I've been putting together a solo acoustic arrangement of In Your Eyes, and it got me back into listening to this whole stellar album.

 A hot new record by the hottest new bluegrass supergroup.
 An excellent followup to their transcendant first release, Fork In The Road.